“A knight? No.” Kat trailed after him, not trusting him enough to get any closer.

 The key chilled her skin and she fished it out with its cord still around her neck.
 She examined it in her palm as they walked.
 Despite her relaxed front, she couldn’t bring herself to let the subject go.
 “What do you know about my family—”

-“Shhh,” Uriel hissed and eased up to a nearby door.
-He pressed his ear against it.
+“Shhh.”
+He eased up to a nearby door and pressed his ear against it.
 His lips curled back revealing sharp fangs.
 “They’re inside.
 At least two of them.
 Stay here.”

 “I am not staying here.
 I’m going to help Walter.
 I am a trained officer or will be soon.
 I can hold my own.”